GiulioDonatiSarti/gdonatisarti-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Digital Cartography
-- Computational Linguistics
+- 3D Cartography
-- Information Retrieval
+- Geographic Information Systems
+- Remote Sensing
+- Graphic Design

 # Education to show in About widget
 education: